 Cornwall Cycling Map from Goldeneye

-The Cornwall Cycling Map from Goldeneye, covering circular cycling routes throughout Cornwall on quiet country lanes.
-Showing national cycle network routes and cycle hire centres.
+The Cornwall Cycling Map from Goldeneye covers circular cycling routes throughout Cornwall on quiet country lanes.
+The map also shows national cycle network routes and cycle hire centres.

 • Matt Laminated for Foul-Weather Protection

 • Ideal Scale for Touring @ 1:126,720 (2 miles to 1 inch)

 • National Cycle Network Routes illustrated: The Cornish Way, The Camel Trail, NCN 3 and NCN 32.

 • The Mineral Tramways Trails feature: Coast to Coast Trail, Great Flat Lode Trail, Tehidy Trail, Portreath Branchline Trail, Redruth & Chasewater Railway Trail, Treseavean Trail.

 • Traffic-Free Family Routes feature these cycle paths: Bugle to the Eden Project, Camel Trail, Cardinham Woods, Goss Moor Multi-Use Trail, Par Beach to St Blazey, Pentewan Trail and the Wheal Martyn to the Eden Project.